sayjava/phake/README.md

 phake -t dir/containing/single.json.hbs -o folder/to/write/output
 ```

-## DRY Templates With Handlebar's Partials
+## DRY Templates with Handlebar's Partials

-Pieces of templates can be reused easily by naming them as `[name].partial.hbs`.
+- Enable easy reuse of template sections by naming them as `[name].partial.hbs`.
-Partial files are not compiled but registered as Handlebar partials to be
+- Partial files are not compiled individually but instead registered as
+  Handlebar partials.
+This allows them to be referenced and included within
-referenced from other template files
+  other template files seamlessly.
+- By adopting this approach, you can efficiently organize and manage your
+  templates, promoting modular and reusable code.

-Here is an example of a partial file named `item.partial.hbs` containing the
+- The registration of partials ensures that changes made to a partial file
-following text.
+  reflect automatically across all templates that reference it.
+- This method of partial registration enhances maintainability and reduces
+  duplication of code within your project.

+Example

 ```hbs
 {